L: Lagren - Lanagan

 This low key 1950s light heavyweight from Croydon was often seen in opposition to his friend Kurt Jorgens.
 Bert was often billed as “Lucky Bert Lamb” on the posters, a reference to his childhood survival of polio, which was a killer in the 1950s.
 Illness left Bert with a weak and thin leg, which his merciless opponent would repeatedly attack.
 Fans would scream at the injustice of it all.
 We just weren't that sophisticated in those days.

-Spanish heavyweight, and erstwhile European champion visited Britain during the 1950s and 1960s, billed as Rocco Lamban by Relwyskow & Green Promotions.
-Known as the "El Strangulador" as a consequence of a tendency to use a rather lethal looking headlock.
-Apart from working throughout Europe he went on to work extensively in the United States, returning to Spain shortly before his retirement in 1967.
+Apart from working throughout Europe he went on to work extensively in the United States, using the name Felix Godo, returning to Spain shortly before his retirement in 1967.

-Greek heavyweight Andreas Lambrakis was born in Athens but spent most of the 1950s and 1960s working in Australia.
-He visited Britain in the spring of 1960, working mainly for Dale Martin Promotions but with the occasional jaunt further north.
+Greek heavyweight Andreas Lambrakis was born in Athens.
+He visited Britain in the spring of 1960, having previously worked in Australia.
+In Britain he worked mainly for Dale Martin Promotions but with the occasional jaunt further north.
 Opponents were top of the range including Mike Marino, Georges Gordienko, Joe Cornelius, Ray Apollon and Geoff Portz.
 He was a rough, tough villain who would swagger around the ring taunting opponents and fans alike.
-He continued to travel following his UK visit and went on to work in Canada and the USA for the WWWE.
+He continued to travel following his UK visit and went on to work in Canada and the USA for the WWWE Although their styles were as similar as chalk and cheese the similarity of family names with Spiros Arion has caused confusion at times and, which on the death of Andreas Lambrakis, led to rumours that Spiros Arion had died.

 When it comes to wrestling tradition the North East of England stands proudly amongst those other centres of professional wrestling south Lancashire, Yorkshire and London.